deepakvemula/space-ahead/src/pages/posts/post-4.md

 ---
 layout: ../../layouts/SinglePostLayout.astro
-title: "May the Fourth be wiith you! 🍿"
+title: "May the Fourth be with you! 🍿"
 author: "Astro-naut Sid"
 description: "This post will show up on its own!"
 image: